Detail, Design, and Specification

 A consolidated general reference for welded plain wire reinforcement lap splices calculated based on contribution from the welded intersections only.

-This illustrative guide is intended to provide to the design and construction professional a simplified view of welded deformed wire reinforcement (WWR) mat placement in elevated two-way flat slab structural applications.
+This illustrative guide is intended to provide the design and construction professional with a simplified view of welded deformed wire reinforcement (WWR) mat placement in elevated two-way flat slab structural applications.
 An interior column location is used as an example.

 WRI Anatomy of a Bridge Girder

 An illustrative reference for the designer and contractor showing WWR’s versatility when utilized as structural reinforcement in highway bridge girders.
-Descriptions of reinforcement components are provided, along with explanation of WWR nomenclature.
+Descriptions of reinforcement components are provided, along with an explanation of WWR nomenclature.
 An alternative WWR geometry utilizing structural anchor wires in lieu of hooked curtailment is also presented.

 WRI Guides and Manuals